-Enter the total amount of mineral royalty tax the partnership paid and/or the total amount of Montana mineral royalty tax withheld on behalf of the partnership by a lower-tier passthrough entity.
+Enter the total amount of mineral royalty tax the partnership paid and/or the total amount of Montana mineral royalty tax withheld on behalf of the partnership by a lower-tier pass-through entity.
 These amounts will be reported on federal Form(s) 1099 and Montana Schedule(s) K-1.

 Royalty payments made to owners of Montana mineral rights are subject to withholding if certain thresholds are met.
 This withholding should not be confused with the amounts deducted from the partnership's royalty payments for production taxes.
-For more information, please visit the "Mineral Royalty Withholding" link at revenue.mt.gov.
+For more information, visit revenue.mt.gov/home/businesses and select the General Tax Information/Special Programs tab.